SeedPolicy: Horizon Scaling via Self-Evolving Diffusion Policy for Robot Manipulation: Method

 \subsection{Overview of SeedPolicy}

 SeedPolicy is an end-to-end framework for robotic manipulation, as illustrated in Fig.~\ref{fig:framework}.
 First, the current RGB image $I_t$ and joint pose $P_t$ are encoded by a ResNet Encoder into observation features $O_t \in \mathbb{R}^{N_o \times D}$, where $N_o$ denotes the number of observation feature vectors and $D$ represents the feature dimension.
 To capture long-term spatiotemporal dependencies and enforce temporal sparsity, we propose the \textbf{Self-Evolving Gated Attention (SEGA)} module.
-This module maintains a time-evolving latent state $S_{t-1} \in \mathbb{R}^{N_s \times D}$, where $N_s$ denotes the sequence length of the latent state encoding historical information.
-Specifically, SEGA facilitates bidirectional interaction: it simultaneously updates the state with new information to produce the updated state $S_t$ (Equation (2)), and utilizes historical context to generate enhanced observation features $EObs_t$ (Equation (3)).
-Finally, the enhanced observation features $EObs_t$ are fed into a Diffusion Action Expert to generate a sequence of $N$ future 14-DoF actions $A_t$.
+This module maintains a time-evolving latent state $S_{t-1} \in \mathbb{R}^{N_s \times D}$, where $N_s$ denotes the context size of the latent state encoding historical information.
+The per-step observation window remains fixed, while the effective temporal receptive field is extended by accumulating and preserving long-term information in the evolving latent state.
+Specifically, SEGA facilitates bidirectional interaction: it simultaneously updates the state with new observation to produce the updated state $S_t$ (Eq.
+(2)), and utilizes historical context to generate enhanced observation features $EObs_t$ (Eq.
+(3)).
+Finally, $EObs_t$ are fed into a Diffusion Action Expert to generate a sequence of $N$ future 14-DoF actions $A_t$.

-The overall process at time step $t$ can be formalized as:
+The overall process at time step $t$ can be formalized as: \begingroup